 NOVEMBER 2014: Please note that major renovation works are taking place at this cemetery.
 Over 700 headstones are being replaced and a further 800 will be realigned.
 The works are starting in plot 5 and will then continue with plots 4, 3 and two to finish with

 plot 1.
 Please be aware that during the works it might be difficult to access certain graves.
 We expect the works to be finished by the end of March 2015.
 The horticulture in this cemetery will be restored by November 2015.
-Should you encounter any problems then please contact our office in Ieper at firstname.lastname@example.org or phone
+Should you encounter any problems then please contact our office in Ieper at firstname.lastname@example.org or phone + 3257223636.

 The opening hours for the cemetery are as follows :- Every day 0830-1630.